QR Code Guide: Logo, Custom Styles, Frames & 18+ Content Types

 Generate QR Codes Instantly with Zutily

-Download your QR code as a high-quality PNG for digital use or as a scalable SVG for print materials.
-Copy the image directly to your clipboard for quick sharing.
+Download as PNG, SVG, JPEG, or PDF.
+Copy images or SVG code directly to your clipboard.
 No watermarks, no branding, no limits — every QR code is generated entirely in your browser with zero data sent to any server.
+Your Wi-Fi passwords, contact details, and social profiles never leave your device.
 It is completely free, private, and requires no sign-up.

 Try the Tools Mentioned